IST-DASLab/FP-Quant/README.md

 The official implementation for the paper [Bridging the Gap Between Promise and Performance for Microscaling FP4 Quantization](https://arxiv.org/abs/2509.23202).

+This repository contains the code needed to reproduce the results presented in the paper, and it also offers the ability to export quantized models with QuTLASS kernels in the **MXFP4** and **NVFP4 formats**.
+The exported models can be run either with Hugging Face Transformers or with vLLM.

 ### Repository structure
 ---